 - Special coverage has been built for tunnels

 - Indoor location system

-Tetrapol solution covers 154 bus lines and 22 tram lines.
+The Tetrapol radio network covers 154 bus lines and 22 tram lines.
 The number of bus stops covered is 6,481 and the number of tram stops 803.
+The network comprises:

 There are more than 3,300 PMR (TETRA and Tetrapol) radios in use in buses, trams and metro trains.